alexandersandberg/alexandersandberg.com/Content/balance/manual.md

 Balance has support for Focus filters, which allows you to show or hide specific workspaces based on an active filter.
 You can set this up in System Settings → Focus.

-This is useful if you, for instance, only want to show your work/client workspaces while your ‘Work’ focus is active, or hide them during your ‘Weekend’ focus.
+This is useful if you, for instance, only want to show your work/client workspaces while your Work focus is active, or hide them during your Weekend focus.

 ![Balance in system Focus filters](https://cdn.alexandersandberg.com/balance/focus-filter.png)